lidlid/slate/source/index.html.md

 ```
 > Make sure to replace `DEVLOPER-API-KEY` with your API key.

-1. Every API call to the Sodyo server includes the “​X-AUTH-TOKEN​” header with the API key value.
-2. The Sodyo Server validates every API call.
-If one of the validation checks fail, a <code>401-Unauthorized</code> message is returned.
-3. Every request that is authenticated, is authorized with the API role and its associated permission set.
-The API role is eligible to access external integration API endpoints in the
-Sodyo system.
-Trying to access any other endpoint will return <code>403-Forbidden</code>.

-<aside class="notice">If API usage is disabled for the project that the API key belongs to, the server will return <code>403-Forbidden</code>.</aside>

 # API Reference v1.0
 The Sodyo API is a RESTful API that provides a simple interface with a full set of functionality for managing content and campaigns.